kujenga/website/content/blog/goml-mlp.md

 Starting off, the primary struct controlling our network is the `MLP` struct, representing our Multi-Layer Perceptron, and is fairly simple.
-It holds an array of layers which form the structure of the network and hold state for training and prediction.
+It holds an array of layers that form the structure of the network and hold state for training and prediction.
 The `LearningRate` variable is a network-level hyperparameter controlling the training process which we'll look at more closely later, and the `Introspect` function allows us to look at incremental training progress.